-You get notices about campus closings in these places: text messages from RAVE and the Nashville State website.
+You get notices about campus closings in these places: text messages from RAVE and www.nscc.edu.
 Even when campuses are closed, you are still responsible for completing all assigned work.
 Check D2L/NS Online for a message from your instructor so you do not miss important assignments and due dates, which may change due to the campus closure.